Ties - Part I, assessment and planning

 These groups are very informative and supportive - but please remember that ties, or any kind of oral tension/dysfunction, can not be properly evaluated through a picture or video!
 Only a thorough functional evaluation (see above) can truly determine the source of your issues.

-Articles about ties:
+Articles

 Types of Tongue Ties (anterior to posterior ties)